yetanalytics/datasim/README.md

                -B [batch size] \
                -L [limit statements posted, -1 is no limit] \
                generate post

+As statements are successfully sent to the LRS their IDs will be sent to stdout.

 **NOTE: If the input specification doesn't have an end parameter and we set the option `-L -1`, DATASIM will continue posting to the LRS indefinitely.**